 Through the Spirit.
 This is again repeated for two reasons: first, to remind them that all human exertions are of no avail without the operation of the Spirit; and secondly, to point out the superiority of the spiritual building to all Jewish and outward services.

-1. For this cause, I Paul, the prisoner of Jesus Christ for you is given me to you-ward:

-2. (If ye have heard of the dispensation of the grace of God which
+- 1. For this cause, I Paul, the prisoner of Jesus Christ for you Gentiles, - 2.
+(If ye have heard of the dispensation of the grace of God which is given me to youward: